aditya1876/MyArchSetup/MyInstallProcess.md

         (now you can change brightness by -- brit 0.7)
     31. Set up volume control (may or may not be required based on laptop keyboard functions)
-    32. set up bluetooth control (may or may not be required) (did not succeed) systemctl status bluetooth  (check if deamon is already running, if not.. got to next step) sudo pacman -Sy bluez bluez-utils   (also install blueman ?) systemctl enable bluetooth (the service will start automaticall after restart) systemctl start bluetooth (only requried if you do not want to restart laptop)

-        (connecting to a bouetooth device)
-        bluetoothctl power on
-        bluetoothctl scan on (to start scanning)
+    32. set up bluetooth control (may or may not be required) (did not succeed) systemctl status bluetooth  (check if deamon is already running, if not.. got to next step systemctl start bluetooth (only requried if have not restarted post install of bluez bluez-utils laptop) (connecting to a bouetooth device) bluetoothctl power on bluetoothctl scan on (to start scanning)